 - leather “ammunition boots”;

-- a MacAdam Shield-shovel for use as both a pick and a shield;
+- a MacAdam Shield-shovel used as both a pick and a shield;

-- wrappings that wound from the soldier’s ankles to his knees to keep the legs dry and provide support; and
+- wrappings that covered the bottom half of soldier’s legs to stay dry and provide support; and

 - the bolt-action Ross rifle—a standard issue for most Canadian soldiers until it was replaced by the British-made Lee-Enfield rifle in 1916.